Name: Dudik Memorial Park (Spomen-park Dudik)

 As the war continued in 1942, the NDH leadership felt the resistance from Partisan rebels in the Srem region was still not being controlled to an acceptable level.
 Especially problematic to the NDH was that the Partisans were torching valuable Slavonian wheat fields as a means of starving their enemy.
-As a result, in the beginning of August 1942, Ustaše Provost Marshal Viktor Tomić was sent to Vukovar to aid in controlling the situation, with orders to work toward expelling the ethnic-Serb civilian population.
-One of the first actions Tomić made as soon as he arrived to Vukovar was to restrict access to all telephone and telegraph services, while also instituting a strict curfew.
+As a result, at the beginning of August 1942, Ustaše Provost Marshal Viktor Tomić was sent to Vukovar to aid in controlling the situation, with orders to work toward expelling the ethnic-Serb civilian population.
+One of the first actions Tomić made as soon as he arrived in Vukovar was to restrict access to all telephone and telegraph services, while also instituting a strict curfew.
 This ensured no outsiders would be aware of the actions he was to take and effectively made the city's residents prisoners in their own homes.
 From this point, not only were Serbs, Jews and other persons unwanted by the NDH expelled, but hundreds more were also arrested and imprisoned without trial, then subsequently executed at the Dudik groves.
-By the end of that month of August, Tomić was unexpectly called by the NDH leadership to assist with controlling the nearby city of Sremska Mitrovica, but not before executing well over 100 additional civilians for the accused crime of being rebel sympathizers.
+By the end of that month of August, Tomić was unexpectedly called by the NDH leadership to assist with controlling the nearby city of Sremska Mitrovica, but not before executing well over 100 additional civilians for the accused crime of being rebel sympathizers.

 Photo 1: Soviet Red Army troops during the Liberation of Vukovar in 1945